-In my last post “What, Exactly, Is a Charter School?“, I stated that charter schools are an extremely complex and controversial topic, then went on to explain why they are complex.
+In one of my earlier posts “What, Exactly, Is a Charter School?“, I stated that charter schools are an extremely complex and controversial topic, then went on to explain why they are complex.
 In this post, we will explore why they are controversial, and how to decide if a charter school is right for your child.

 Before we get into the controversy, here is a summary of what we have discussed so far: